-The course is designed to familiarize first year students with the different disciplines in Engineering and Architecture, including: Architecture, Civil, Mechanical, Electrical, Chemical, Industrial and technologies used in the fields.
+The course is designed to familiarize first year students with the different disciplines in engineering and architecture, including: architecture, civil, mechanical, electrical, chemical, industrial and technologies used in the fields.
 The course takes a unique interdisciplinary approach to the field and introduces the related disciplines in the world of engineering and architecture.
 One key objective is to promote interdisciplinary interaction and innovative thinking.
 The course is organized into modules covering the different disciplines within the Maroun Semaan Faculty of Engineering and Architecture (MSFEA).
 The last module of the class showcases interdisciplinary projects demonstrating interactions among the different fields.
 The lectures explain as applicable to each discipline, through examples, notions of problem solving, design thinking, process of invention and innovation, environmental and civic responsibility, and measures of success in aesthetics and performance.
 The course project is a key component of the course.
 It is interdisciplinary in nature bringing ideas and solutions from all disciplines in engineering and architecture.
 Annually.

-FEAA 500/500A Cooperative Education and Experiential Learning
+FEAA 500 (0 cr./3 b.) / 500A (3 cr. /0 b.)
+Cooperative Education and Experiential Learning

 This course places students in a recognized firm in Lebanon or abroad for a supervised immersive learning experience in which they work as junior-level professionals in their fields of study.
 For a minimum of six months, students work full-time in a paid position where they apply their knowledge to challenging problems related to their field of study.
-This course extends over two terms and is registered twice as FEAA 500 and FEAA 500A in order to cover the six months period.
-FEAA 500: 0 credit- 3 billing - grade (PR) - prerequisites: approval of the course coordinator and completion of a minimum of 90 credits for engineering students (120 credits for Architecture students).
-FEAA 500A: 3 credits - 0 billing - prerequisites: FEAA 500.
+This course extends over two terms and is registered twice as FEAA 500 and FEAA 500A in order to cover the six-months period.
+FEAA 500: 0 credit- 3 billing - grade (PR) - prerequisites: approval of the course coordinator and completion of a minimum of 90 credits for engineering students (120 credits for architecture students).
+FEAA 500A: 3 credits - 0 billing - prerequisite: FEAA 500.